networkandcode/networkandcode.github.io/_posts/owaspjuiceshop/2021-08-08-owasp-juice-shop-run-as-kubernetes-service.md

 ---
-title: owasp juice shop > run as kubernetes service
+title: "owasp juice shop > run as kubernetes service"
-categories: owasp juice shop
+categories: "owasp juice shop"
 ---

 Hello, we shall run the OWASP juice shop as a deployment, and expose it as a service in a local